Kynson/png2webp/README.md

 # png2webp

-This is a simple library designed to convert PNG images to WebP format.
+This is a simple WASM library designed to convert PNG images to WebP format.

 ## How it works